SanderMertens/bake/README.md

 The platform string is case independent.
 It allows for a number of different notations.
 For example, both `x86-linux` and `linux-x86` are allowed.
 In addition, projects can also just specify the operating system name, in which case the file will be installed to all architectures, as long as the operating system matches the directory name.

-To see the exact matching of the platform string, see the implementation of `ut_os_match` in the https://github.com/cortoproject/platform repository.
+To see the exact matching of the platform string, see the implementation of `ut_os_match` in `bake.util`.

 ### Integrating Non-Bake Projects
 It is not uncommon that a project needs to include or link with a project that itself was not built with bake.
 Often such projects require that you specify custom include paths, library paths, and link with specific libraries.
 When you have many projects that depend on such an external project, it can become tedious having to repeat these properties in every `project.json`.